limekin/style_comment/README.md

 ### Style Comment

-A simple ruby command line script to modify all the comments in a file to a particular style.
+A simple ruby command line script to modify all the block comments in a file to a particular style.
 Created it for fun :laughing:.

 For a list of styles and options see `styles.md`.
 Feel free to add more comment styles.